-2. (1) A candidate for the degrees shall have been awarded an appropriate degree of Bachelor from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Higher Degree Committee of the Faculty of the Built Environment (hereinafter referred to as the Committee).

-(2) In exceptional cases of an applicant who submits evidence of such other academic and professional qualifications as may be approved by the Committee may be permitted to enrol for the degree.

-(3) If the Committee is not satisfied with the qualifications submitted by an applicant the Committee may require the applicant to undergo such assessment or carry out such work as it may prescribe, before permitting enrolment.
+- 2. (1) A candidate for the degrees shall have been awarded an appropriate degree of Bachelor from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Higher Degree Committee of the Faculty of the Built Environment (hereinafter referred to as the Committee). - (2) In exceptional cases of an applicant who submits evidence of such other academic and professional qualifications as may be approved by the Committee may be permitted to enrol for the degree. - (3) If the Committee is not satisfied with the qualifications submitted by an applicant the Committee may require the applicant to undergo such assessment or carry out such work as it may prescribe, before permitting enrolment.

-3. (1) An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least two calendar months before the commencement of the session in which enrolment is to begin.

-(2) An approved candidate shall be enrolled in full-time attendance at the University.

-(3) A candidate for the degree shall be required to undertake formal subjects, industry training, prepare a report to be assessed by two internal examiners and pass such assessment as prescribed.

-(4) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the committee may cancel enrolment or take such other action as it considers appropriate.

-(5) No candidate shall be awarded the degree at Pass level until the lapse of two academic sessions from the date of enrolment.
+- 3. (1) An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least two calendar months before the commencement of the session in which enrolment is to begin. - (2) An approved candidate shall be enrolled in full-time attendance at the University. - (3) A candidate for the degree shall be required to undertake formal subjects, industry training. prepare a report to be assessed by two internal examiners and pass such assessment as prescribed. - (4) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the committee may cancel enrolment or take such other action as it considers appropriate. - (5) No candidate shall be awarded the degree at Pass level until the lapse of two academic sessions from the date of enrolment.

-4. A candidate shall pay such fees as may be determined from time to time by the Council.

-Master of the Built Environment (Building Conservation)(MBenv), Master of Industrial Design (MID), Master of Science (Acoustics) (MSc(Acoustics), and Master of Science (Industrial Design) (MSc(IndDes)
+Master of the Built Environment (Building Conservation)(MBEnv), Master of Industrial Design (MID), Master of Science (Acoustics) (MSc(Acoustics), and Master of Science (Industrial Design) (MSc(IndDes)